Uuvana-Studios/longvinter-windows-client/README.md

 If you have any suggestions about this game, you can submit your suggestions on [the official forum](https://forum.uuvana.com/t/suggestions).
 Make sure to read the sticky posts before posting!

-And if you want to report a hacker please use the new ticket system in our https://uuvana.com/contact.
+And if you want to report a hacker please use our new ticket system at https://uuvana.com/contact.
 To open one follow the instructions:
 1. Go to https://uuvana.com/contact;
 2. Enter your information e.g. Name, Email, Server, SteamID;
 3. Select the category of message you would like to send us;